fuzzylogicxx/fuzzylogic/posts/winter-2020-website-refresh.md

 Added Netlify CMS, with help from https://www.youtube.com/watch?v=WEApDhZMAL4 and https://www.netlifycms.org/docs/add-to-your-site/ and https://www.netlifycms.org/docs/backends-overview/.
 Note that 1) I don’t really like having the CMS Admin javascript in my base layout.
 I could wrap a check for the page being the homepage and only loading the JS on there.
 Better still might be to separate the Admin from the main site.
 2) When I accessed /admin at first it kept failing, 404ing the config.yml.
 The key is to make sure you have a trailing slash after admin/ and also ensure the URL is correct (your custom domain) and hasn’t flipped over to the Netlify URL.

+Messed around with data in Eleventy.
+Started by pulling Rick and Morty characters per the Jason Lengsdorf video.
+Moved on to getting my latest record purchases from discogs.
+Started with raw node-fetch, then switched to eleventy-cache-assets.
+Locally using dotenv for sensitive API tokens, and at Netlify created environment variables.